huma-engineering/huma-docs/data-collection/huma-app/getting-started/login-and-onboarding.md

 ### Onboarding

-The onboarding process consists of a number of screens that will ask you for information, consent or preferences on using the App.
+The onboarding process consists of a number of screens that will ask you for information, consent or preferences on using the Huma App.
 The exact onboarding steps will depend on the Deployment configuration.
 Once you have completed all the steps, you can access the Huma App features.

 ### Data processing agreement
 As the Huma App allows the collection of data from patients, you must provide informed consent to Huma as part of the terms and conditions of using the Huma App.